canmom/canmom.github.io/_posts/theory/2017-09-26-capital-prefaces.md

 ## Third edition preface

 Here Engels steps up.
-Marx, unfortunately, died in 1883 before he could finish revising *Capital*.
+Marx, unfortunately, died in 1883 before he could finish revising <cite>Capital</cite>.

 > It was Marx’s original intention to re-write a great part of the text of the first volume, to formulate many theoretical points more exactly, to insert new ones, and to bring historical and statistical materials up to date.
 But his ailing condition and the urgent need to do the final editing of the second volume* induced him to give up this scheme.
 Only the most necessary alterations were to be made, only the insertions which the French edition (Le Capital, par Karl Marx, Paris, Lachâtre, 1873†) already contained were to be put in.